jsjohnst/no.de/README.md

 $ no.de coupons --request
     -- requests a new coupon code

-$ no.de create [hostname]
-    -- creates a new no.de instance and adds a git remote named 'no.de'

 $ no.de bind [no.de instance id]
     -- binds the given no.de instance to this repository (like create, but without the actual creation)